Francisco Lindor: 2025

 On July 2, Lindor was selected as the National League's starting shortstop in the 2025 All-Star Game, marking his first selection as a Met and his fifth overall.
 He joins Bud Harrelson and José Reyes as the only Mets shortstops to start an All-Star Game.
 Lindor recorded his 200th career stolen base on July 12 in a 3–1 victory over the Kansas City Royals, becoming the third shortstop in MLB history with 200 home runs and 200 stolen bases, joining Jimmy Rollins and Derek Jeter.

 On August 16, Lindor became the first MLB shortstop to have 5 seasons of 20 home runs and 20 stolen bases in his career.
-After Lindor went 14-for-25 (.560 average) on the week of August 12-17, he was awarded NL Player of the Week.
+After Lindor went 14-for-25 (.560 average) on the week of August 12–17, he was awarded NL Player of the Week.
 On August 21, Lindor hit his 8th leadoff home run of the season, passing Curtis Granderson for the most leadoff home runs in a season by a Mets player.
 On August 29, Lindor stole his 25th base of the season in a victory against the Miami Marlins, making him the first shortstop in MLB history to have four separate seasons with at least 25 home runs and 25 stolen bases, having done so already in 2018, 2023, and 2024.
 On September 25, Lindor hit his 30th home run of the season against the Chicago Cubs, a solo home run in the third inning.
 With that homer, Lindor achieved his second career 30–30 season, his first since 2023, and became the second shortstop to ever have two of them, joining Bobby Witt Jr. With that, Lindor became the fifth player to join the 30–30 club in 2025.
 Also, he and teammate Juan Soto became the third set of teammates in MLB history to ever go 30–30 in the same season, joining Howard Johnson and Darryl Strawberry (1987) and Dante Bichette and Ellis Burks (1996).

 Lindor played in 160 games for the Mets in 2025, batting .267/.346/.466 with 31 home runs, 31 stolen bases, and 86 RBI.
+On October 22, 2025, it was announced that Lindor had undergone a right elbow debridement procedure.